DevJethava/MovieAppHilt/README.md

 # MovieAppHilt
-Simple MVVM + Restrofit and DI as Dagger-Hilt
+Simple MVVM + Retrofit and DI as Dagger-Hilt